wqweto/VbAsyncSocket/README.md

 Optionally you can add `src\cTlsSocket.cls` and `src\mdTlsThunks.bas` pair of source files to your project for TLS secured connections using VB6 with thunks backend or add `src\cTlsSocket.cls` and `src\mdTlsNative.bas` pair of source files for an alternative backend using native OS provided SSPI/Schannel library.

+#### WinHttpRequest Replacement Class

+Start by including `src\cAsyncSocket.cls`, `src\cTlsSocket.cls` and `src\mdTlsThunks.bas` backend for TLS support (or any other backend) and finally add `contrib\cHttpRequest.cls` for the TLS 1.3 capable source-compatible replacement class.

+Notice that the original `Open` method and `Option` property of the `WinHttpRequest` object have been suffixed with an underscore (`_`) in the replacement implementation (a limitation of the VB6 IDE) so some source-code fixes will be required to integrate the replacement `cHttpRequest` class.

 #### Sample SMTP with STARTTLS

 Here is a working sample with error checking omitted for brevity for accessing smtp.gmail.com over port 587.